-AVReporter: What are some of your favourite beauty brands?
+AVReporter: What are some of your favorite beauty brands?

 Blood Diamonds (because it is based in my country Sierra Leone), Ironman, Love & Basketball

-Purpose Driven Life by Rick Warren, Screw it Lets Do It by Richard Branson and Garanteed Success by Percy Miller (Master P)
+Purpose Driven Life by Rick Warren, Screw it Lets Do It by Richard Branson, and Guaranteed Success by Percy Miller (Master P)

 AVReporter: What is your sign (Zodiac)

 AVReporter: What is your favorite dish from Sierra Leone?

 Community News1 month ago

 Johns Hopkins Honors Nigerian Teen Fareedah Oyolola As World Brightest Student